Informix Corporation: Founding and early history

-Informix benefited from the small size of the Unix market reducing competition, and from the lack of a default database unlike hardware companies' proprietary operating systems.
+Informix benefited from the small size of the Unix market, which reduced competition, and from the lack of a default database, unlike hardware companies' proprietary operating systems.
 Unix creator AT&T was 10% of revenue, and Unix vendor Altos invested in the company.
 As Unix and SQL grew in popularity during the mid-1980s, the company's fortunes changed.
 By 1986 it had become large enough to float a successful IPO, and changed the company name to Informix Software.
 The products included INFORMIX-SQL version 2.00 and INFORMIX-4GL 1.00, both of which included the database engine as well as development tools (I4GL for programmers, ISQL for non-programmers).
 A series of releases followed, including a new query engine, initially known as INFORMIX-Turbo.
-Turbo used the new Random Sequential Access Method (RSAM), with great multi-user performance benefits over C-ISAM.
+Turbo used the new Random Sequential Access Method (RSAM), which has great multi-user performance benefits compared to C-ISAM.

 Informix declined an acquisition offer from Ashton-Tate in the late 1980s.
-With the release of the version 4.00 products in 1989, Turbo was renamed INFORMIX-OnLine (in part because it permitted coherent database backups while the server was online and users were modifying the data), and the original server based on C-ISAM was separated from the tools (ISQL and I4GL) and named INFORMIX-SE (Standard Engine).
+With the release of the version 4.00 products in 1989, Turbo was renamed INFORMIX-OnLine, in part because it permitted coherent database backups while the server was online and users were modifying the data.
+The original server based on C-ISAM was separated from the tools (ISQL and I4GL) and named INFORMIX-SE (Standard Engine).
 Version 5.00 of Informix OnLine was released at the very end of 1990, and included full distributed transaction support with two-phase commit and stored procedures.
 Version 5.01 was released with support for triggers too.

 Innovative Software acquisition

 In 1988, Informix purchased Innovative Software, makers of a DOS and Unix-based office system called SmartWare and WingZ, a spreadsheet program for the Apple Macintosh.

 WingZ provided a graphical user interface, supported larger, 32768x32768 dimension spreadsheets, and offered programming in a HyperCard-like language known as HyperScript.
-The original release proved successful, becoming the number two spreadsheet, behind Microsoft Excel.
+The original release proved successful, becoming the second most popular spreadsheet software behind Microsoft Excel.
 In 1990, WingZ ports started appearing for a number of other platforms, mostly Unix variants.
 During this period, many financial institutions began investing in Unix workstations as a route to increasing the desktop "grunt" required to run large financial models.
-For a brief period[not specific enough to verify], Wingz was successfully marketed into this niche.
-However it suffered from a lack of development and marketing resources.
+For a brief period, Wingz was successfully marketed into this niche.
+However, it suffered from a lack of development and marketing resources.
 By the early 1990s WingZ had become uncompetitive, and Informix eventually sold it in 1995.
 Sippl later attributed the acquisition to fear that Informix needed to differentiate itself from the far larger Oracle, and that owning an office suite would further his vision of a searchable, database-based file system.
-Informix also sold a license to Claris, who combined it with a rather updated GUI as Claris Resolve.
+Informix also sold a license to Claris, who combined it with an updated GUI into Claris Resolve.